-(3 credits) Students develop the ability to reason with quantitative information through the study of the principles of reasoning, numbering sense, probability and statistical reasoning, and mathematical modeling.
+Students develop the ability to reason with quantitative information through the study of the principles of reasoning, numbering sense, probability and statistical reasoning, and mathematical modeling.
 This liberal arts course develops mathematical ideas that students encounter in college and career settings.
 Hours: 39 lecture.
-Prerequisite: ENG 095 and MTH 092 or acceptable mathematics assessment scores.
+Prerequisites: ENG 095 or ENG 097 and MTH 092 with grades of "C" or better or acceptable reading and mathematics placement test scores.
 Usually offered in the fall and spring.